Actipro/WPF-Controls/Documentation/topics/supported-technologies.md

 The products have assemblies available for multiple frameworks, including:

+- .NET 10
+- .NET 8
+- .NET Framework 4.6.2
+- .NET Standard 2.0 (some non-Windows assemblies only)

+This combination of target frameworks results in the following frameworks being supported for Windows controls:
-- .NET 6 or later
+- .NET 8 or higher
-- .NET Framework 4.6.2 or later
+- .NET Framework 4.6.2 or higher

 > [!IMPORTANT]
 > The @@PlatformName Controls installer only installs the product assemblies specifically for .NET Framework.
 Please use our [NuGet packages](nuget.md) to make use of assemblies that can target any of the .NET variations listed above, including the .NET Framework ones.